mian-arham-haroon/Spelling-Checker/README.md

 - 🎨 **User-friendly GUI**: Created using Tkinter for an easy-to-use interface.
 - 🔍 **Spelling Correction**: Automatically corrects the spelling of words and phrases.
-- 💡 **Real-time Feedback**: Displays the corrected text immediately after the user inputs the word.
+- 💡 **Real-time Feedback**: Displays the corrected text immediately after the user inputs in the word.

 ## ⚙️ Requirements